mohamed-gulpes/py-quickbooks/README.md

 ## License

 This project is licensed under the MIT License.
-Free and Open Source.
+FREE and OPEN SOURCE.

 Copyright (c) 2025